kw7oe/kw7oe.github.io/content/posts/gen-server.md

 tags: ['elixir']
 ---

-In 2019, I once gave a talk about GenServer in a local Elixir meetup.
-In the talk, I gave a quick introduction on GenServer and talk about the best practices of using GenServer.
+I once gave a talk about GenServer in a local Elixir meet up in 2019.
 To prepare for the talk, I have done a lot of research and readings.
-With some experience working with GenServer in a production environment, I have also realized that there are a lot of caveats when using GenServer.
+With additional experience working with GenServer in a production environment, I have come to realize that there are a lot of caveats when using GenServer.

-While GenServer is easy to use, there are actually a lot of challenges when using GenServer in a production environment.
-So, in this post, I'll attempt to write down my findings about GenServer.
+While GenServer is easy to use, there are actually a couple challenges when using GenServer in a production environment.
+So, in this post, I'll attempt to write down _my findings_ about GenServer.

 The post will be break down into following sections: